skypilot-org/skypilot/docs/source/getting-started/quickstart.rst

 We can specify the following task attributes with a YAML file:

 - :code:`resources` (optional): what cloud resources the task must be run on (e.g., accelerators, instance type, etc.)
 - :code:`workdir` (optional): specifies working directory containing project code that is synced with the provisioned instance(s).
-Any files or directories included in a .gitignore file at the root of the project working directory will automatically be ignored by Sky.
+Any .gitignore files found anywhere in the working directory tree will be used to determine files and directories that will be ignored during upload.
+The behavior matches git's behavior for finding and using .gitignore files.
 - :code:`setup` (optional): commands that must be run before the task is executed
 - :code:`run` (optional): specifies the commands that must be run as the actual ask